 I usually don’t get hate mail, but there was one story I wrote back in 2015 that rubbed a lot of readers the wrong way.

-It was a blog post called The Problem with Podcasting (as always, bolded words in orange are hyperlinks).
+It was a blog post called The Problem with Podcasting (as always, bolded words in blue are hyperlinks).